Reaching Home Campaign - Leadership and Structure

-The Campaign is made up of a dynamic community of stakeholders drawing together around the singular mission of ending homelessness in Connecticut.
-With more than 200 partners across 120 organizations representing a variety of sectors the Reaching Home Campaign develops policies, elicits community support and resources that will bring an end to homelessness in Connecticut.
+The Campaign was made up of a dynamic community of stakeholders drawing together around the singular mission of ending homelessness in Connecticut.
+With more than 200 partners across 120 organizations representing a variety of sectors the Reaching Home Campaign developed policies, elicited community support and resources to bring an end to homelessness in Connecticut.

-The Reaching Home Campaign has five Workgroups in addition to a Coordinating Committee.
-The Workgroups help drive creative and collaborative solutions to prevent and end homelessness in Connecticut.
+The Reaching Home Campaign had five Workgroups in addition to a Coordinating Committee.
+The Workgroups helped drive creative and collaborative solutions to prevent and end homelessness in Connecticut.

-The Coordinating Committee helps coordinate the Reaching Home Campaign and provides guidance to Reaching Home Workgroups.
-Additional functions include:
+The Coordinating Committee helped coordinate the Reaching Home Campaign and provides guidance to Reaching Home Workgroups.
+Additional functions included: